-You can do it.
+You know what you could try?
 Try visualizing a cafeteria from your youth-maybe one from grade school, maybe one you went to hundreds and hundreds of times against your will, that would be appropriate.
 Summon it up in your mind.